ahmadmayahi/mayahi.net/content/posts/laravel/jwt-with-laravel.md

 ```

 ## Putting all together
-Let’s it put all together and start by creating the AuthController.
+Let’s it put all together and start by creating the `AuthController`.

-The AuthController is responsible for authenticating the user by using the default guard (web), if it succeeds, then a new token will be sent back to the user.
+The `AuthController` is responsible for authenticating the user by using the default guard (`web`), if it succeeds, then a new token will be sent back to the user.

 So, let’s get started: